craftcms/docs/docs/2.x/plugins/hooks-reference.md

 :   An array of element actions.

 Gives plugins a chance to add additional actions to the user index page.
-Each item in the array can either be an element action’s class handle or an instantiated <api:Craft\IElementAction> object.
+Each item in the array can either be an element action’s class handle or an instantiated <craft2:Craft\IElementAction> object.

 ```php
 public function addUserActions($source)